iamrainyday/huiqihu.github.io/index.md

 Specifically, my recent interests include distributed storage system and indexes with new hardwares(RDMA and NVM), parallel logging with varients of Paxos/Raft protocols, indexing and increamental view maintenance for kv/database/streaming systems.

 The students are engaged in research/engineering in systems.
-Here is a list of students from our Lab:
+A list of students from our Lab:

 * PHD candidates
   * Huichao Duan